The Sharing Group Discussion on Ahadits Interpretation by Laymen

 Brother Colin Turner: There is a difference between critical analysis of ahadits and the wholesale dismissal of the entire corpus.
 Critical analysis is essential; wholesale dismissal unwarranted and foolhardy.

 Brother Terence Helikaon Nunis: I took a look, Brother Abdur Rab.
 I am not impressed.
 There are quite a few fundamental errors in some of them, not least the understanding of the Arabic is inadequate.
-Also all these have been addressed comprehensively in ages past.
+Also, all these have been addressed comprehensively in ages past.
 Also, Irshad Manji is not a scholar.
 Would I ask a cobbler on his opinion on nuclear physics?

 It is ridiculous to consider that a tiny group of people, with no actual scholarship, no real training, no competent knowledge of the Arabic knowledge, the Qur’an and the related sciences of the religion can think that they can dismiss 1,400 years of scholarship.
-I certain believe, and that is the position of our scholarship, that we must be critical in the authentication of ahadits, rigorous in the criticism of them, and discerning in the application.
+I certainly believe, and that is the position of our scholarship, that we must be critical in the authentication of ahadits, rigorous in the criticism of them, and discerning in the application.

 Most Quranist quote ahadits as if we apply them all the shari’ah.
 They use this as an excuse to put the blame of select cases the inadequacy of the application or understanding of shari’ah, or their misinterpretation of it, squarely on ahadits.
 This is a demonstrated ignorance of both the compilation process, which seeks primarily to authenticate the sanad, the silsilah, and the manaqib; and the actual ahadits criticism which examine the matn.
 They then misunderstand the process of ifta’ of which ahadits is a portion of it.